-The Commission's authority is exercised over more than 4,100 judges and judicial officers in Texas, including appellate judges, district judges, county judges, justices of the peace, municipal judges, masters, magistrates, and retired and former judges who are available for assignment as visiting judges.
+The Commission's authority is exercised over (an annual average of) 4,000 judges and judicial officers in Texas, including appellate judges, district judges, county judges, justices of the peace, municipal judges, masters, magistrates, and retired and former judges who are available for assignment as visiting judges.
 The Commission does not have jurisdiction over federal judges and magistrates, administrative hearing officers for state agencies or the State Office of Administrative Hearings, or private mediators or arbitrators.
 The Commission is an agency of the judicial branch of state government and administers judicial discipline, but the Commission does not have the power or authority of a court.